Contact Cheryl Lassiter | firstname.lastname@example.org| Parler/Gab @AnnThrope |No Twitter. No Facebook. No censorship.

-With broad historical interests, Cheryl writes on topics that collectively span the 17th through 21st centuries.
-A member of the Hampton Historical Society, she has produced museum exhibits and a documentary video, and has received awards from the Association of Historical Societies of New Hampshire and the New England Museum Association.
-She writes History Matters, a column appearing in the Hampton Union and Beachcomber newspapers and online at seacoastonline.com, Facebook, Twitter, and lassitergang.com.
+With broad historical interests, Cheryl has written on topics that collectively span the 17th through 21st centuries.
+She has produced museum exhibits and a documentary video, and has received awards from the Association of Historical Societies of New Hampshire and the New England Museum Association.
+For half a decade she authored History Matters, a monthly column of local history which appeared in the Hampton Union (Hampton, NH) newspaper and online at seacoastonline.com and lassitergang.com.

-The documentary video, 100 Years At the Beach: A History of the Queen of the Carnival and Miss Hampton Beach, 1915-2015, produced with fellow historian and museum director Karen Raynes, depicts the evolving and ever-glamorous tradition of young women vying for the title of Queen at Hampton Beach, New Hampshire.
+With fellow historian Karen Raynes, she produced 100 Years At the Beach: A History of the Queen of the Carnival and Miss Hampton Beach, 1915-2015, a documentary video depicting the glamorous tradition of young women vying for the title of Queen at Hampton Beach, New Hampshire.

 Her museum exhibits include Founding Hampton: Early Town Documents, Gathering on the Green: The 90 Year History of the Tuck Museum, A Page Out of History: A Hampton Woman in the Needletrades, 1859-1869, and Marelli’s Market in Hampton, New Hampshire.